delphiunderground/xz-examples-delphi/README.md

 Lazarus/FreePascal.
 However, in older versions of Delphi, the ErrOutput variable is not defined.

+Currently, I do not care of linux compatibility because I had troubles with command line FreePascal compiler and when generating Makefile.

 Any suggestions or improvements are welcome.
 Send them to vincent.hardy.be@gmail.com